 Elements of Value

 At the top tier we have aspirational elements.
 This can be things like feeling a sense of belonging or self-actualization.
-Or even at the very top self-transcendence where we start to think about the impact of the things we do on the rest of the world, outside of ourselves.
+Or even at the very top self-transcendence where we start to think about the impact of what we do on the rest of the world, outside of ourselves.

 The Relationship Between Them

-When we see these two things together, then we start to understand the relationship between what motivates us fundamentally as people and what you provide as a business.
+When we see these two frameworks together, then we start to understand the relationship between what motivates us fundamentally as people and what you provide as a business.